zzzprojects/docs/entityframework-extensions.net/pages/troubleshooting/foreign-key-constraint-autodetectchanges-disabled.md

 ### Cause

-One cause could simply be a wrong save order provided by either Entity Framework or EFE Library.
+One cause could simply be a wrong save order provided by either Entity Framework or the EFE Library.

 ### Cause Source
 The main reason that could cause this issue is disabling AutoDetectChanges and not enabling it before the SaveChanges/BulkSaveChanges.